 TreeKeeper, the City’s tree management software, can be used to identify City-owned trees.

 - Community-members are responsible to clear any debris/limbs that have fallen into the public right-of-way from a privately-owned tree.
 Community members who own trees that have downed or hanging limbs, or are in need of other assistance, should contact a licensed arborist.

-- Free public drop off sites are being made available for community members to drop off tree limbs.
-Sites will be available from March 27 through May 7.
-Visitors should be prepared to show proof of Fort Collins residency (with ID, utility bill, etc...)
-See below for site information and hours.
+- Free public drop off sites were made available for community members to drop off tree limbs.
+Sites were available from March 27 through May 7.

 - To report hazards or trees that are blocking the right of way, that are not City-owned, please email Access Fort Collins or call 970.224.6046.
 These will be sent to the City’s Code Compliance Department and then routed to Forestry, when needed.

 - For the protection and safety of property owners, any contractor hired for tree removal activities must be licensed through the city before beginning work.

 Are you a resident in need of assistance with branch removal?

 Sign up to receive help from volunteers to remove downed tree branches from your yard.
 Applications open soon!

 The City of Fort Collins seeks willing volunteers who want to help their neighbors with tree branch removal in response to the damage left by the March snowstorm.